China's August commodities imports fall from highs but stay elevated

 IRON ORE

-China imported 69.01 million tonnes of iron ore in August, down 5.6 percent from July's record high of 73.14 million, data from customs showed.
+China imported 69.01 million tons of iron ore in August, down 5.6 percent from July's record high of 73.14 million, data from customs showed.

 Despite the fall, August arrivals were still the third-highest on record and a gain of 10.5 percent from a year ago.

-The rush to replenish inventories had lifted global benchmark iron ore prices .IO62-CNI=SI by 6 percent, to a 5-month high of nearly $143 a tonne in August.
-But with mills now well-stocked, trade sources said prices could stay rangebound at current levels of around $130 a tonne. <IRONORE/>
+The rush to replenish inventories had lifted global benchmark iron ore prices .IO62-CNI=SI by 6 percent, to a 5-month high of nearly $143 a ton in August.
+But with mills now well-stocked, trade sources said prices could stay rangebound at current levels of around $130 a ton. <IRONORE/>

 "The next month looks pretty hard to call - it is too early for restocking," said Graeme Train, a Shanghai-based analyst at Macquarie Bank.